bosd/odoo-data-flow/docs/core_concepts.md

 This deliberate design ensures clarity and respects Odoo's internal logic.
 Data is not inserted directly into the database; instead, it is loaded by calling Odoo's standard `load` method.
 This ensures that all the business logic, validations, and automations associated with each model are triggered correctly, just as they would be in the Odoo user interface.

-## Pre- or Post-Import Processing (Workflows)
+## Automation: Actions and Workflows

-In addition to transforming and loading data, the library provides a powerful **workflow** system for running automated, actions directly in Odoo.
+In addition to transforming and loading data, the library provides a powerful system for running automated actions directly in Odoo.
+These are separated into two distinct categories:

-This is an advanced feature designed for complex use cases, such as validating a large batch of imported invoices, registering payments, or triggering other specific business logic that needs to happen _before_ or _after_ the initial data has been loaded. (e.g. installing required modules before import.)

-This is handled by the `odoo-data-flow workflow` command, which allows you to run predefined processes on your data.
+* **Module Management (`module` command):** For administrative tasks that prepare the Odoo environment, such as installing or uninstalling modules.
+These are typically run *before* a data import.
+* **Data Workflows (`workflow` command):** For running multi-step processes on records *after* they have been imported, such as validating a batch of invoices.

-### Overall Data Flow Including Workflows
+### Overall Data Flow Including Automation

+This diagram shows how the different automation commands fit into a complete deployment process.

 This diagram shows how the workflow phase fits in after the main transform and load phases.